-- The bolt is tightened to a specific application torque to remove any slack between the components to be joined. - The bolt is then tightened using the "angle torquing" method.
+- The bolt is tightened to a specific application torque to remove any slack between the components to be joined. - The bolt is then tightened using the "angle torquing" method using a specific angle found in the tightening torques section of WebTIS.